SciML/SciMLBook/hw4/hints.md

 * For part 2 see https://book.sciml.ai/notes/10/, specifically equations 36-41 will be relevant to part 2

+Note the input of the pullback here is a 2-vector and the output has the same shape (or perhaps the transpose) of the five objects, u,W1,W2,b1,b2.

 * Part 3: Use https://diffeq.sciml.ai/stable/features/callback_library/#PresetTimeCallback for adding the jumps for $\lambda$

+When going forward just use t going from 0 to 1.
+No need to think about the .1's just yet. u(0) is an arbitrary 2-vector for now, but in part 4 it will be [2,0].

 As a finale, compare the theoretical value of the known solution with the trained solution.